-The majority of Hawken School’s tuition reductions are based solely on a family's demonstrated financial need.
-However, a highly select group of high school students will be eligible for merit scholarships through the James A. Hawken Merit Scholarship Program, based upon the strength of their academic record, personal qualities and anticipated future contributions to Hawken School.
+The majority of Hawken’s tuition reductions are based solely on a family’s demonstrated financial need.
+However, a highly select group of high school students will be eligible for merit scholarships through the James A. Hawken Merit Scholarship Program based on the strength of their academic record, personal qualities, and anticipated future contributions to Hawken School.

-To be eligible for a James A. Hawken Merit Scholarship, a student must be an applicant for admission to Hawken School as a new 9th or 10th grade student and must complete all components of the admission application process.
-Current 8th grade students are also eligible to apply for consideration of a merit scholarship.
+To be eligible for a James A. Hawken Merit Scholarship Award, a student must be an applicant for admission to Hawken as a new ninth or tenth grade student and must complete all components of the admission application process by the deadline.
+Current 8th grade Hawken students are also eligible to apply for a merit scholarship.

-Candidates for the James A. Hawken Merit Scholarship Awards will be outstanding individuals with exceptional records of academic achievement and potential as demonstrated through performance in the classroom and on standardized tests.
-Typically, Semifinalists fall within the top 10-15 percent of their class, have excellent transcripts and teacher recommendations, and standardized test scores in the 90th percentile and above.
+Candidates for the James A. Hawken Merit Scholarship Awards will be outstanding individuals with exceptional records of achievement and potential as demonstrated through academic performance.

-A successful candidate also will be well-rounded in their engagement outside the classroom and exhibit leadership potential and exemplary personal qualities consistent with the mission of Hawken School.
-Character, intellect and integrity are among the defining qualities of a James A. Hawken Merit Scholarship recipient.
+A successful candidate will also be well-rounded in their engagement outside the classroom and exhibit leadership potential and exemplary personal qualities consistent with the mission of Hawken.
+Character, intellect, and integrity are among the defining qualities of a James A. Hawken Merit Scholarship Award recipient.

 Merit Scholarship Awards

-To learn more about the James A. Hawken Merit Scholarship Awards, please contact the Upper School Admission Office at 440-423-2955 or firstname.lastname@example.org.
+To learn more about the James A. Hawken Merit Scholarship Awards, please contact the Admission Office at 440-423-2955 or firstname.lastname@example.org.